MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ```

 `Uniforms` field `m_shader_uniforms` is allocated on stack of application class `HelloCubeApp` along with a helper structure
-`Resource::SubResources` with a pointer and size of `m_shader_uniforms` field.
+`IResource::SubResources` with a pointer and size of `m_shader_uniforms` field.
 It will be used later to set data of the
 uniform buffer on GPU.

 ```cpp